VlachosGroup/nextorch/docs/source/user/data.rst

 Data Types
 ------------
 Python list_, numpy.ndarray_, and torch.tensor_ (PyTorch tensors) are the base data types.
-The :code:`Experiment` class can handle data saved in any base type.
+The :code:`Experiment` class can handle data saved in any of these types.

 We use several customized types to specify the dimensionality and the base type of the data.